-Pay structure is the thoughtful arrangement of pay levels within a hierarchy.
+Pay structure is the strategic arrangement of pay levels in a hierarchy.
 These levels of responsibility, or grades, can be linked to the value of the position within the organization or through market pricing.

 Being aware of prevailing wage rates in the external marketplace is critical to an organization’s success.
 Establishing a pay structure combined with market pricing offers organizations an efficient, consistent process to continually monitor external pay rates and readily adjust internal rates to maintain competitiveness.

 Market pricing is a process that gathers and interprets external salary data to establish the worth of jobs, as represented by both the data and the scope of the job in a comparable company size, location, and industry.

 Accurate Pay Data